1,000+ Opportunities

 Submitted Subdivision Allocation Plans Cass County, Fargo & West Fargo Grand Forks City & Grand Forks County Benson, Eddy, Pierce, & Ramsey Counties & Devil’s Lake Adams, Billings, Golden Valley, Hettinger, Slope, & Stark Counties & Dickinson City Stutsman & Logan Counties Grant, Mercer, Morton, Oliver, & Sioux Counties & Mandan City Williams County & Williston Submit Plans & Reports Here Subdivision Opioid Payments as of 12/2025 Subdivision Opioid Payment Contacts 2025 Annual Opioid Settlement Fund Budget Report 2024 Annual Opioid Settlement Fund Budget Report 2023 Annual Opioid Settlement Fund Budget Report North Dakota Century Code 50-36 2023 Legislative Session bills: Exhibit E: Opioid Remediation Uses NDSU ONE Program Policy Scan - 2023

-Based on current listing details, eligibility includes: Organizations in North Dakota addressing opioid misuse prevention, treatment, and recovery.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Organizations in North Dakota addressing opioid misuse, treatment, and recovery.
+Confirm the full requirements in the official notice before applying.